Can my pets get COVID? - NewsBreak

 “If you wouldn’t go near another person because you’re sick or you might be exposed, don’t go near another animal,” says Dr. Scott Weese at Ontario Veterinary College.

 This particular coronavirus most likely jumped from animals to humans in the first place, sparking a pandemic because the virus spreads so easily between people.
 But it does not easily spread from animals to people.
-Minks are the only known animals to have caught the virus from people and spread it back, according to Weese.Connecticut mom credits family dog with saving baby’s life
+Minks are the only known animals to have caught the virus from people and spread it back, according to Weese.Kroger ending some COVID-19 benefits for unvaccinated employees

+Three countries in northern Europe recorded cases of the virus spreading from people to mink on mink farms.
+The virus circulated among the animals before being passed back to farmworkers.

 Comments / 0